ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how societies self-destruct in slow motion
+   - Exploring why collapse is gradual, then sudden
    - Finding the satirical angle
    - Making it relatable and timeless